davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 ### Browser window page title

-The component that appears inside the content placeholder with  **id="PlaceHolderPageTitle"** contains a Catalog-Item Reuse Snippet that tells SharePoint to use the name of the catalog item as the page title in the browser window, instead of using the standard page title field value.
+The component that appears inside the content placeholder with **id="PlaceHolderPageTitle"**contains a Catalog-Item Reuse Snippet that tells SharePoint to use the name of the catalog item as the page title in the browser window, instead of using the standard page title field value.
 The following code shows the markup for the browser window page title.

-> [!Note]
+> [!NOTE]
-> The GUIDs for  **ID** and **__WebPartId** are randomly generated by SharePoint when the snippets are added to the page layout.
+> The GUIDs for **ID**and**__WebPartId**are randomly generated by SharePoint when the snippets are added to the page layout.